habibimatrix/downtify/README.md

 ---

-## What is DowntiplX?
+## What is Downtiplx?

-DowntiplX started as a personal fork of [Downtify](https://github.com/henriquesebastiao/downtify) — a project that already solved the hard part beautifully: paste a Spotify link, get a perfectly tagged audio file in seconds, no API key, no account needed.
+Downtiplx started as a personal fork of [Downtify](https://github.com/henriquesebastiao/downtify) — a project that already solved the hard part beautifully: paste a Spotify link, get a perfectly tagged audio file in seconds, no API key, no account needed.
 That works out of the box and is genuinely impressive engineering.

-What DowntiplX adds on top is a single obsession:
+What Downtiplx adds on top is a single obsession:

 > *A well-organized NAS folder is not a luxury — it's a requirement.*